xiawu/remix/newstudio-debug/README.md

-# `remix-debug`
+# `newstudio-debug`

-remix-debug wrap other remix-* libraries and can be used to debug Ethereum transactions.
+newstudio-debug wrap other remix-* libraries and can be used to debug Ethereum transactions.

 + [Installation](#installation)
 + [Development](#development)